Itzadrian/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines print last 10 lines of a files 5-firstlines print the furst 10 lines of a file 6-third_line to print specific lines of a file
+7-file create a file with special characters as name 8-cwd_state it writes into a file 9-duplicate_last_line dulplicates last line of a file 10-no_more_js used to delete all files with an extension in current directories and sub directories